nullobsidian/eco-cert-checker/README.md

 ```

 ### Key Components
 - `main.py`: The core script of the project, it utilizes asynchronous programming to check SSL/TLS certificates for a predefined list of IP addresses.
-It includes functionality for logging, notifying Slack channels, and updating StatsD gauges based on the certificate status .
+It includes functionality for logging, notifying Slack channels, and updating StatsD gauges based on the certificate status.
 - `Dockerfile` and `compose.yaml`: These files are used for containerizing the application, allowing it to be run in isolated environments.
-The Dockerfile defines the steps for building the project's Docker image, while compose.yaml specifies how to run the service as part of a multi-container Docker application.
+The Dockerfile defines the steps for building the project's Docker image, while using orchestration `compose.yaml` to deploy into any environment.
-- `tests/` directory: Contains `unit_test.py` and `check_certificate.py`. unit_test.py includes unit tests to verify the functionality of the SSL/TLS certificate checking process, ensuring it correctly identifies certificate validity and expiration . check_certificate.py contains the logic for checking the certificate status of a given IP address by making a synchronous OpenSSL connection .
+- `tests/` directory: Contains `unit_test.py` and `check_certificate.py`. `unit_test.py` includes unit tests to verify the functionality of the SSL/TLS certificate checking process, ensuring it correctly identifies certificate validity and expiration. `check_certificate.py` contains the logic for checking the certificate status of a given IP address by making a synchronous OpenSSL connection.
 - `terraform/` directory: Contains `main.tf` and `variables.tf` are part of the infrastructure as code (IaC) setup using Terraform.
 These files define the cloud resources required for the project.
 - `takehome_ip_addresses.txt`: This text file contains a list of IP addresses.
 The main.py script reads from this file to determine which IP addresses to check for SSL/TLS certificate validity​​.